dmbarbour/wikilon/docs/ABCRT.md

 * 4GB of memory is a lot for any one Wikilon computation.
 * LMDB stowage mitigates need for large values in memory.
 * Binaries, texts, bytecode could use external resources.
+* Model larger computations with distributed parallelism.
 * Tight addressing improves memory locality and caching.
 * Easy to upgrade to 64-bit runtime later, if necessary.

-I still have mixed feelings about this when I read about 512GB servers and 32GB smartphones.
-But, at least in theory, the context size limit should be a non-issue.
+I still have mixed feelings about this when I read about servers with 512GB RAM.
+But, at least in theory, the per-context size limit should be a non-issue.
+And 4GB is reasonably large as a working set.
 Large value stowage enables us to better control our active set of data.
-If we specialize for stowed large binaries, we could potentially share references to large binaries between multiple contexts.
+If we specialize for very large binaries and similar, we could potentially share references between multiple contexts on a machine and leverage normal virtual memory (via mmap'd file or similar, if I track reference counts properly).
 Finally, I have some ideas for distributing computations across multiple contexts, leveraging virtual 'partition' annotations to model distributed computing.

 With 32-bit addressing aligned on 64-bit cells (representing pairs and lists), 3 bits in each address can be leveraged to optimize common representations.
 The encoding I'll be trying: